||1982 BUICK SKYLARK, LIMITED EDITION

 sport mirrors, 2.8 liter V-6 engine, automatic transmission, tilt steering column, locking

-wire wheel covers, radial white wall tires, quartz clock, Delco AM-FM radio, copper
+wire wheel covers, radial white wall tires, quartz clock, Delco AM-FM radio,

 metallic paint and burgundy velour interior.
 The bumpers were of heavy polished